Petra Kvitova vs. Xiyu Wang: Prediction and Match Betting Odds | China Open

 Petra Kvitova vs. Xiyu Wang Trends and Insights

-- Through 34 matches over the past year on hard courts, Kvitova has played 21.6 games per match and won 53.4% of them.
+- On hard courts, Kvitova has played 34 matches over the past year, totaling 21.6 games per match while winning 53.4% of games.

-- Wang has played 50 matches in the past year across all court types, averaging 23.0 games per match and winning 51.5% of those games.
+- Wang is averaging 23.0 games per match in her 50 matches played in the past 12 months across all court types, winning 51.5% of those games.

-- Wang has played 32 matches on hard courts in the past 12 months, and has averaged 22.9 games per match and 9.8 games per set while winning 51.6% of games.
+- On hard courts, Wang has played 32 matches and averaged 22.9 games per match and 9.8 games per set.

-- This is the first time that Kvitova and Wang have played in the last five years.
+- Kvitova and Wang have not competed against each other since 2015.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.